quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.0.7 =
+Thanks for using Quentn Plugin!
+Please update the plugin to fill Elementor PRO form fields automatically on page load.

 = 1.0.6 =
 Thanks for using Quentn Plugin!
 Please update the plugin to integrate Elementor PRO forms with Quentn.